 - The range can only be approached and exited from one direction.
 That direction will be clearly marked on your Uranium Springs Map.
 If you are unsure of how to approach the range, ask any Uranium Springs volunteer.
 Approaching the range from any other direction is potentially dangerous and will disrupt range operations with a CEASE FIRE until you can be shown out of the danger area.

-- All targets must be approved by range cadre.
+- All targets must be approved by Range Officers.
 Find a member of the range volunteer team and ask them to approve your target before placing it downrange.